-Floral Designers’ goal is to make money doing the thing they love most!
+Floral Designers’ goal is to make money doing the thing they love most, they always need a Floral Business Plan!

 Writing technical papers like business plans sounds like a lot of work, and you may think it’s irrelevant for someone who’s starting out.
 However, business plans are even more important for business early on.